amadeus4dev/developer-guides/docs/resources/flights.md

 best fares.
 The API returns a list of the cheapest flights given a city/airport of departure, a city/airport of arrival, the number and type of passengers and travel dates.
-The results are complete with airline name and fares as well as additional information like bag allowance and pricing for additional baggage.
+The results are complete with airline name and fares as well as additional information, such as bag allowance and pricing for additional baggage.

 The API comes in two flavors: